Hops adds functions to Grasshopper.

 Can this be used for extremely long calculations within a function?

-Yes, Hops will wait for all function calls to return before passing the outputs to the downstream components.
+Yes, each Hops component has an option to solve asynchronously.
+The user interface will not be blocked while waiting for a remote process to solve and the definition will be updated when the solve is complete.
+Hops will wait for all function calls to return before passing the outputs to the downstream components.

 Can any existing component be run remotely?

 All plugins and existing Grasshopper components can be run as a single component.

 Can the code for Hops be used in my C# or Python scripts?

 Not at this time.
-As of now you could embed a custom C# or Python component within a function or before or after a Hops component. https://github.com/mcneel/compute.rhino3d/tree/master/src/compute.components
+As of now you may embed a custom C# or Python component within a function or before or after a Hops component. https://github.com/mcneel/compute.rhino3d/tree/master/src/compute.components

 What is Hops performance?